 Contains spoilers for the aired episode.

-Doctor Who continues on BBC One on Saturday evenings, with episodes repeated on Sundays and Fridays on BBC Three and also available on demand on BBC iPlayer.
-A ten minutes ‘behind the scenes’ feature is also available on the iPlayer and on the red button.
-Series 8 will be released on DVD and Blu-ray on November 17 2014, and series opener “Deep Breath” is now available as a standalone release on DVD and Blu-ray.
+Doctor Who continues on BBC One on Saturday evenings, with episodes repeated on Sundays on BBC Three and also available on demand on BBC iPlayer.
+A ten minute ‘behind the scenes’ feature is also available on the iPlayer and on the red button.
+Series 8 will be released on DVD and Blu-ray on November 17 2014, and series opener “Deep Breath” is already available as a standalone release.